Find out what to go out and look at this month

-Uranus will be viewable in the evening in between the Constellations of Pisces (The Fish), Cetus (The Sea Dragon) and Aries (The Ram).
-At the start of January, the planet will set around 01:11 am (AWST) at the beginning of January and by the end of the month it’ll set around 11:08 pm (AWST).
-Neptune, the last planet in our Solar System is also viewable in the evening and is viewable in the Aquarius (The Water Bearer) Constellation.
-At the start of January, the planet sets around 11:02 pm (AWST) and by the end of the month it’ll set around 09:06 pm (AWST).
+Uranus can be found in the evening sky in the constellation of Aries (The Ram).
+At the beginning of January, Uranus will set at 01:33 am (AWST) and by the end of the month, it’ll set at 11:31 pm (AWST).
+Neptune will be viewable as well in the evening between the constellation of Aquarius and the constellation of Pisces (The Fish).
+At the start of January, Neptune will set at 11:12 pm (AWST) and by the end of the month, it will set at 9:16 pm (AWST).

 Conjunctions involve object(s) in the Solar System and/or more distant objects, such as a star.
 It’s an apparent phenomenon in which multiple objects which aren’t close together appear close in the sky and it’s caused by the observer’s perspective.
 An occultation is an event that occurs when one object is hidden by another object that passes between it and the observer.

 - 01/01/22 – Occultation of The Moon and Mars as seen in Adelaide, Canberra and Melbourne (Where to look)